Bupaheh/LinuxHW6/DOC.md

 optCount: 8
 ```

-The output data will be output in "output.txt" in the directory with jar file or in the root directory of the project.
+The output data will be in "output.txt" in the directory with jar file or in the root directory of the project.

 ##### How to run project using gradle